-- Correct design means that certain correctness properties must be satisfied by the system to be developed - Correctness properties state what behaviours/features are correct and what are not in the system. - To apply rigorous verification methods both - system description and - correctness properties description - must be formalised - System is described formally with its model - Properties are specified formally as logic expressions.
+- Correct design means that certain correctness properties must be satisfied by the system under development - Correctness properties state what behaviours/features are correct and what are not in the system. - ▶ To apply rigorous verification methods both - system description and - correctness properties description - must be formalised - System is described formally with its model - Properties are specified formally as logic expressions.